OriginProtocol/veogv/docs/index.markdown

 # veOGV

-OGV and veOGV are the governance and staked governance tokens developed by Origin Protocol for Origin Dollar.
+OGV and veOGV are the governance and staked governance tokens for [Origin Dollar](https://ousd.com).

 # OGV and veOGV high level characteristics